After reinstalling my computer and reconfiguring Outlook, my account got configured automatically as an IMAP account.

 I’ve tried this for a while, but due to some features not being available for IMAP accounts and my small on-line mailbox, I’d much rather have it configured as a POP3 account again.

 How can I convert my account from IMAP back to POP3?

-In Outlook 2010 and Outlook 2013, Auto Account Setup will indeed first try to configure your web mail account as an IMAP account.
+In Outlook 2010, 2013, and 2016, Auto Account Setup will indeed first try to configure your web mail account as an IMAP account.
 So when your mailbox supports both IMAP and POP3 connections, it will get configured as an IMAP account.

 While you cannot directly "convert" your existing IMAP account to a POP3 account, it is still a relatively simple process consisting out of the following steps:

 - Optionally; Export and import your message rules.

 - Remove your current IMAP account.